fantpmas/hylia/src/posts/garden-fence-from-reclaimed-wood.md

 ---

-Ripped a few reclaimed flooring boards into 10 cm strips to make a small garden fence.
+Ripped a few reclaimed flooring boards into 10 cm strips to make a small garden fence.​

 Tried to apply the Japanese technique of _[Yakisugi](https://en.wikipedia.org/wiki/Yakisugi)_ (often called _Shou Sugi Ban_) but didn't have a strong enough burner.
 End result is not too bad I think.
 Threw on a coat of boiled linseed oil for finish.
 Curious to see how long this will hold out.